Rapper DaBaby questioned in Miami Beach shooting, released

-MIAMI (AP) — Grammy-nominated rapper DaBaby has been released after being questioned in a shooting that wounded two people in Miami.
+MIAMI BEACH, Fla. — Grammy-nominated rapper DaBaby has been released after being questioned in a shooting that wounded two people in Miami.

 Two suspects are now in custody.

-A Miami Beach police spokesman says 29-year-old Jonathan Kirk was one of many people being questioned by officials on Tuesday but he was later let go.
+A Miami Beach police spokesman says Jonathan Kirk, 29, was one of many people being questioned by officials on Tuesday but he was later let go.
 Jonathan Kirk is DaBaby's legal name.

 Police received multiple 911 calls reporting a shooting just after 11:30 p.m.
 Monday.